 While most drinks today are nothing but sugar and water combined with a little coloring and some artificial flavor, it would be like an act of God to ever mention to certain people the they are drinking sugar and water.

 If I were to mention soda, lemonade, and other beverages marketed under some fancy name, that reminder would certainly cause a stir, if you will.
 But this 'bebridge,' as the old people used to say, is not the kind you boast about drinking...No Mon!...it sends a message that you're either too poor, or you're broke.
-In addition, it a hush hush to drink sugar and water and eat bulla and water crackers.
+In addition, it's a hush hush to drink sugar and water and eat bulla cake with water crackers.

 Hey, let's drink and be merry.

 2 cubes of Ice